The 4 Types of Linear Actuators

 Pneumatic linear actuators use pressurized air or gas.
 Their basic design is also hundred of years old, but are usually powered in modern times by an electric compressor.
 They are used in applications typically requiring 100 PSI or less, or when high speeds are needed ranging from a couple of inches per second to over 60 inches of travel per second.
 Applications include switches, sensors, air compressors, pumps, dentistry, mining, nail guns, mail tubes, door closers, and countless industrial applications.

-For cost efficiency and quick turnaround times in quality linear actuators, Del-Tron Precision delivers.
+For cost efficiency and quick turnaround times, Del-Tron Precision delivers.
 Visit www.Deltron.com or call 800-245-5013.